What We Believe

 Our Doctrine

 The Church of the Objective Truth is a Deistic Church following in the tradition of Deism.
 We honor writings such as De Veritate, Judging for Ourselves, or Freethinking the great Duty of Religion, The Resurrection of Jesus Considered, and The Age of Reason.
-We believe that the most likely truth that humans must come to terms with, is that God created us and has left us to progress and evolve as a species free from direct intervention.
+We believe that the most likely truth that humans must come to terms with, is that God created us in some fashion and has left us to progress and evolve as a species free from direct intervention.

 We are skeptical that any person has been born as God incarnate nor had a direct line to God inaccessible to any other person.
-We also believe that religions, cults, or schools of thought spawned by such “prophets and messiahs” are fundamentally flawed and lead their followers astray from salvation and the objective truth.
+We also believe that religions, cults, or schools of thought spawned by such “prophets and messiahs” are fundamentally flawed and lead their followers away from the objective truth.
 Nevertheless, we do believe the works and writings of some do shed light on aspects of obtaining salvation.
 For example, the writings of Ptahhotep, the teachings of the Mahavira and Buddha, and the sermons of Jesus speak generally to many traits which we should all seek to possess.

 How we think about “sin”.

-The Church of the Objective Truth considers sin to be those things that hinder our or others individual pursuits of the objective truth and/or the path to salvation for self and others.
-Thus, we consider sin to be actions that objectively harm self (e.g., self-destructive behaviors) or others (e.g., physical hurting another or being emotionally cruel).
-We consider the impact of sin when considering appropriate response by the Church and its Membership.
-And, while we submit to the laws of man, we hold no faith in their ultimate authority, nor do we endorse any political party, candidate, or policy.
+The Church of the Objective Truth considers sin to be an antiquated term given that we do not believe in heaven or hell.
+Instead we focus on those things that advance or hinder an individual’s pursuits of excellence and the objective truth.
+Thus, those things that hinder our or others individual pursuits of the objective truth and/or the path to salvation for self and others are frowned upon.
+For example, engaging in actions that objectively harm ones self (e.g., clearly self-destructive behaviors) or others (e.g., physical hurting another or being cruel).
+We consider the impact and circumstances of such actions when considering an appropriate response by the Church and its Membership.